libgdx/gdx-video/README.md

 ## Getting Started

-Gdx-video is available in maven with Official builds and Snapshot builds.
+Gdx-video is currently **NOT** available in maven with official builds and snapshot builds.
 You can find them at the following repositories:

 #### Repositories